9 Secret Reasons You Might Have Back Pain

 You’re not eating the right kind of food

 A 2014 study in the Asian Spine Journal found that about 31 percent of women and 25 percent of men who suffered from back pain also had gastrointestinal complaints, such as abdominal pain or food intolerance.
 The link between nutrition and back pain may be about inflammation; foods high in fat and sugar trigger inflammation throughout the body, including the lower back.
 When Dr. Sinett’s father injured his back, he saw an improvement in back pain symptoms when he cut back on sugar and caffeine.
 Aim to eat whole foods instead of processed ones whenever possible.
 “Always have a protein like lean meat or beans, a good whole grain like brown rice, and vegetables,” Suggs says.
-Here are exercises that could relieve back pain.
+(Check out these massagers for lower back pain relief.)

 Your pants are too tight